firebuggirl/mean-contact-list/digital-ocean-deploy.md

       - `root` password = `<my-newPsswrd>`

-      - The root user is the administrative user in a Linux environment that has very broad privileges.
-Because of the heightened privileges of the root account, you are actually discouraged from using it on a regular basis.
+      - The `root user` is the administrative user in a Linux environment that has very broad privileges.
+Because of the heightened privileges of the root account, you are actually `discouraged from using it` on a regular basis.

-      ...because part of the power inherent with the root account is the ability to make very destructive changes, even by accident.
+      ...because part of the power inherent with the root account is the ability to make very destructive changes, even by accident!!!!!

       * Step Two — Create a New User